gamergugi/gamergugi/README.md

 > "Are you the strongest because you're Satoru Gojo or are you Satoru Gojo because you're the strongest?" — Suguru Geto 夏油 傑

-I am a developer from Denmark, currently learning some Python and Cyber Security
+I am trying to become a developer from Denmark, currently learning some Python and Cyber Security

 ---